What Causes Oil Contamination?

 Abrasives

 Out of all the possible oil contaminants, abrasives have the biggest impact on your assets.
 Abrasive oil contaminants include dust, dirt, and metal particles from engine wear.
 Dust and dirt can find their way into your oil at many points in the transport, storage, and dispensing process.

 However, they can also come from unfiltered air entering the engine.
 The metal particles in oil come from two sources.
 First, normal engine usage creates wear on metal components.
-Second, the buildup of abrasive oil contaminants can cause additional wear beyond the normal level and introduce even more particles to your oil.
+Second, abrasive oil contaminants can add wear.
+They can raise wear above the normal level and add more particles to your oil.

 Water